As an Oregon resident of 55 years, I still continue to be amazed at the beautiful sights in this state.

 For those who wish to “rough it”, there are three camping suggestions in the Crater Lake National Park as well as the motels.
 Mazama Campground is situated just seven miles from Rim Village near Highway 62.
 The campground is open during the summer months.
 The available sites offer a picnic table, open fire pit and a bear-resistant food locker.

 All of the sites are available to those who arrive first.
 In July, August and September three-fourths of the sites can be reserved either online or by calling 888-774-2728.
 The other sites are available to those who arrive at the park first.

 A limited number of electric hookups are available.
 RV sites are accessible as well but are limited in number.
 To find out more about RV camping and sites, call the campground at 541-594-2255, extension 3610 or 3601.
 Check-in is between 12 and 9 p.m.
 Check out is by noon.

-If you enjoy tent camping, Lost Creek Campground is closed for the season due to a fire in 2017 although it should open again next season.
+If you enjoy tent camping, Lost Creek Campground is a good option.
+It was temporarily closed for the season due to a fire in 2017, although it reopened.
 The tent-only grounds are located on the road to the Pinnacles Overlook, three miles from the rim of the lake.
 Each site has a picnic table, fire pit, and food locker.